 We leave Nairobi at 8:00 am and drive to Meru national park through Thika, Makutano, Embu, Chuka, Meru.
 Our home for the next two nights will be spent in 5-star Leopard Rock Lodge.
 We do our first evening game drive in the park.
-Overnight in a private romantic and gorgeous cottages of Leopard Rock Lodge.
+Overnight in private romantic and gorgeous cottages of Leopard Rock Lodge.

 Day 2: Full day game drive

-We leave the guest house after breakfast with picnic lunch (lunch box) for a full-day game drive giving us time to explore the national park, to a full-day drive down to the south of the park.
+We leave the guest house after breakfast with a picnic lunch (lunch box) for a full-day game drive giving us time to explore the national park, to a full-day drive down to the south of the park.
 The Adamson falls and the grave of Elsa the lioness is out in this remote area on the north bank of the Ura River, a major tributary that forms the parks’ southwest boundary.
 The park offers unique sceneries, topography, game and history.
 Dinner and overnight at the Ikweta safari lodge.

 Day 3: Meru – Nairobi

 After breakfast, we traverse the park doing our last game drive to Ura gate.
 We drive back to Nairobi to arrive in the afternoon.